Last updated on July 5th, 2019 at 11:04 am.

 If you have maxed out your employer plan contribution limits, the next step is to invest in an IRA.
-These plans usually don’t have employer matching, but they still have tax advantages.
+These plans don’t have employer matching, but they still have tax advantages.

 Keep in mind that VTSAX has a $3,000 minimum investment.
 FZROX has no minimum.